TeaCommerce/Tea-Commerce-Documentation/README.md

 #### Vuepress

-The Tea Commerce documentation site is powered by Vuepress, vuejs static site generator.
-You should read up on the basics of [Vuepress](https://v0.vuepress.vuejs.org/) to understand what is possible in the site.
+The Tea Commerce documentation site is powered by Vuepress, a vuejs static site generator.
+You should read up on the basics of [Vuepress](https://v0.vuepress.vuejs.org/) to get an understanding of the available features.

 #### Markdown